rollthecloudinc/hedge/README.md

 * What changed
 * When change was made
 * Audit log and complete change history
+* Taking part in making the web a more climate friendly place

 The perfect pair with modern web apps that run completely in the browser.
 Send JSON directly to your Github repositories within the browser itself.